When a mother is dealing with postpartum depression (PPD), she's not the only one who is affected. The

 To understand the ways postpartum depression can effect the whole family, take these seven examples into consideration.

-1. There Is A Lack Of Bonding 2 There Is Misplaced Blame
+1 There Is A Lack Of Bonding 2 There Is Misplaced Blame

 Watching a partner suffer with postpartum depression is an emotional and difficult position to be in.
 A search for answers may lead some to blame themselves for the current state of their loved one.
 But as the website for The Postpartum Stress Center pointed out,

 realistic about what your parenting limits are when treating PPD is important, so friends, family, or a nanny may have to step in and care for the baby at times.
 But having support is important in recovery and making time to treat the condition is a priority.
 4 There Is Trouble Adjusting

 In an article written for the Encyclopedia of Early Childhood Development, psychologists E. Mark Cummings and Chrystyna D. Kouros explained that, "children of depressed mothers are at least

 less stable environments when the mother is depressed, according to the website for Scientific American.
 Due to PPD, mothers may not adequately childproof the home, be consistent in discipline, or have trouble keeping and making appointments important to the child's wellbeing.
 6 There Are Struggles In Your Marriage

 Psychology Today pointed out, PPD can cause marital dissatisfaction and problems in a marriage.
 But the silver lining is that many couples can and do work through this condition as a team.
 In fact, staying the course together often results in partners feeling closer to each other after recovery is complete.
 7 There Is A Fear In Children

 babies of mothers with PPD are less able to regulate fear and negative emotions.
-This finding comes from a study published in the Journal of the American Academy of ChildAdolescent Psychiatry, in which researchers compared the social-emotional growth outcomes of babies with mothers who suffered from postpartum depression to babies of mothers who did not.
+This finding comes from a study published in the in which researchers compared the social-emotional growth outcomes of babies with mothers who suffered from postpartum depression to babies of mothers who did not.
+Journal of the American Academy of ChildAdolescent Psychiatry,